MarkEdmondson1234/shinyga/README.md

 The functions in the package were used to help create the [GA Effect dashboard](http://markedmondson.me/how-i-made-ga-effect-creating-an-online-statistics-dashboard-using-reais)

 ## Change history
-Version 0.1.1 - move everything to httr, segment fetch backup if it fails to find your own.
+### Version 0.1.1 - March 27th 2015
+* Port everything to httr, get rid of RCurl, RJSONIO
+* Segments will default to default GA ones if it can't find or parse yours
+* Removed need for redirect URL in Auth macro, Shiny will detect App URL from session info.

-Version 0.1.0 - Release
+### Version 0.1.0 - March 18th 2015
+* Initial Release

 ## Help
 Please tell me any bugs or problems with examples or documentation in the [issue tracker](https://github.com/MarkEdmondson1234/shinyga/issues)